-If you never had a chance to try the maple butter blondie while you could eat gluten, you sure missed out!
-But never fear because I’ve created a gluten free version that is so much like the original, it makes me do a double take, haha!!
+If you never had a chance to try the maple walnut blondie when you could eat gluten, don't you worry.
+I've created a gluten free version that is so much like the original, it makes me do a double take!

-Speaking of that sauce, that sauce is what makes this dessert to die for!!!!
+Speaking of that sauce, the sauce is what makes this dessert to die for!!!!
 I could literally drink it.
-It’s creamy and smooth and all about the maple.
-I remember Applebee’s served the sauce on the side so you could drizzle it yourself and let it cascade down the ice cream into a pool of goodness on the skillet.
-Are you getting hungry yet???
+It's creamy and smooth and all about the maple.
+I remember Applebee's served the sauce on the side so you could drizzle it yourself and let it cascade down the ice cream into a pool of goodness on the skillet.
+Are you getting salivating yet???

 I've had this dessert too many times to admit, so when I found all the copycat recipes floating around on the internet I was pretty disappointed.
 All those recipes made an actual blondie and a sauce that wasn't creamy at all.
 It was more like a butterscotch sauce (similar to the sauce for my version of 'Ohana Bread Pudding).